 The greatest strengths in relationships were found between level of knowledge and attitudes, followed by the relationship between attitudes and behavior, and finally that between level of knowledge and behavior.
 In recent years, environmental issues have attained increasingly significant places on media agendas.
-Studies in environmental education have found a clear relationship between acquiring knowledge and an increase in positive attitudes toward the environment [33,34].
-Many studies have strengthened that finding and have shown that environmental knowledge is needed to drive responsible environmental behavior and that it is a prerequisite for action [14,19,20].
-The survey conducted by Rickinson [35] also showed that environmental knowledge is indeed an important component in the prevalence of supportive environmental behavior and is a prerequisite for formulating attitudes toward environmental problems.
-Knowledge, however, is not the central component affecting behavior [13]; indeed, the findings of the present study show that the strength of the relationship between attitudes and behavior is greater than the strength of the relationship between knowledge and behavior.
-That finding can be supported by the study of Varoglu and others [36], which reported a moderate relationship between environmental knowledge and attitudes of students at the secondary school level in North Cyprus and found a weak relationship between environmental knowledge and pro-environmental behavior.
+Studies in environmental education have found a clear relationship between acquiring knowledge and an increase in positive attitudes toward the environment (Adler et al., 2016; Fang et al., 2018).
+Many studies have strengthened that finding and have shown that environmental knowledge is needed to drive responsible environmental behavior and that it is a prerequisite for action (Tuncer et al., 2019; Milfont, 2012; Stevenson et al., 2019).
+The survey conducted by Rickinson (2001) also showed that environmental knowledge is indeed an important component in the prevalence of supportive environmental behavior and is a prerequisite for formulating attitudes toward environmental problems.
+Knowledge, however, is not the central component affecting behavior (Pe’er et al., 2007); indeed, the findings of the present study show that the strength of the relationship between attitudes and behavior is greater than the strength of the relationship between knowledge and behavior.
+That finding can be supported by the study of Varoglu et al. (2018), which reported a moderate relationship between environmental knowledge and attitudes of students at the secondary school level in North Cyprus and found a weak relationship between environmental knowledge and pro-environmental behavior.

-The weak relationship between knowledge and behavior can be explained by Sobel's article on ecophobia in the context of climate change [37].
+The weak relationship between knowledge and behavior can be explained by Sobel's (2002) article on ecophobia in the context of climate change.
 According to Sobel, a high level of knowledge about climate change and the dangers inherent in it can result in particularly poor environmental behavior.
 There are two main types of environmental knowledge; the first is based on natural disasters seen in the media, and the second comes from personal experiences, activism, and environmental curiosity.
 A surfeit of knowledge of natural disasters makes one feel as though they are environmental recurrences, along with a sense that there is nothing that can be done about them, so the individual does not make a change, and the high level of knowledge ultimately leads to low environmental behavior.

 It was also found that attitudes partially mediate the relationship between the level of knowledge and behavior.
 In other words, if we account for the effect of attitudes, there is still a relationship between knowledge and behavior, but it is weaker.
-Geiger and others [38] found that although people had a high level of environmental knowledge, their engagement in pro-environmental behavior was merely average.
-Oreg and Katz-Gerro [39] stated that environmental knowledge potentially fosters an environmental attitude, which, in turn, influences environmental behaviors.
-According to Pe'er, Goldman and Yavetz [13], knowledge is indeed critical, but knowledge alone cannot adequately predict responsible environmental behavior.
+Geiger et al. (2019) found that, although people had a high level of environmental knowledge, their engagement in pro-environmental behavior was merely average.
+Oreg and Katz-Gerro (2006) stated that environmental knowledge potentially fosters an environmental attitude, which, in turn, influences environmental behaviors.
+According to Pe'er et al. (2007), knowledge is indeed critical, but knowledge alone cannot adequately predict responsible environmental behavior.
 The emotional component, which is related to attitudes and values, is necessary to drive the transformation of knowledge into responsible environmental behavior.
 In other words, environmental behavior by an individual may change due to changes in values, beliefs, and pro-environmental norms.
-The theory of reasoned action (TRA) of Fishbein and Ajzen [21], which connects beliefs, attitudes, intentions, and behavior, can provide an explanation for that finding.
+The theory of reasoned action (TRA) of Fishbein and Ajzen (1975), which connects beliefs, attitudes, intentions, and behavior, can provide an explanation for that finding.
 Fishbein and Ajzen claimed that the intention to conduct behavior is the best predictor of its occurrence and that the occurrence depends upon the attitudes and norms of the individual.
 The individual’s knowledge and positive attitudes, alongside social norms that call for environmental conservation, create a socialization process that strengthens environmental values.
 Those factors will create motivation and intentions to act to reduce climate change.